SOBotics/SOCVFinder/quickGuide.md

     @Queen opt-in [java] pd

-###Remove notifications
+###Respond to notifications

-If no other user in room have opt-in the duplicate notifications stream will stop.
+If no other user in room have opt-in and the room is displaying only opt-in notifications the duplicate notifications stream will stop.

     @Queen opt-out [java] pd